When you buy a product through a link on our site, we may earn a commission. Learn More.

 Our dog probiotic research looked at the list of specific probiotics (or the names of the individual strains of bacteria) in each product for sale.
 According to vets, (and this is true for their human friends as well), each strain of bacteria does something helpful and different for the body.
 In many cases, too many different kinds of bacteria can not be helpful as they tend to cancel each other out.
 Probiotics lose their effectiveness (die) over time.
 Use the probiotic product well before its expiration date.

-Just like when you’re giving your dog a new food, it’s best to slowly start integrating it into their diet to prevent adverse reactions.
+Just like when you’re giving your dog any new vitamin, whether it’s a dog prenatal vitamin, puppy vitamin or any other type, it’s best to slowly start integrating it into their diet to prevent adverse reactions.
 Oftentimes with dog probiotics, the symptoms you’re trying to help get worse before they get better.
 This is because the body is adjusting to the sudden amount of good bacteria that it is getting.
 To help lessen this, it’s advised to start slowly giving a ¼ dose over the course of a week, and if tolerated, continue to ½ dose for another week, and so on.
 If your pet has any adverse reactions, stop use immediately and call your veterinarian.

 As with any supplement or medication, it’s best to talk to your veterinarian about any type of dog probiotics before giving it to them.
 Your veterinarian knows your dog inside and out, and will be able to tell you what to look for and, more importantly, what to avoid in choosing the best dog probiotic for you.
 Each dog is different and has a different set of health requirements, and you won’t find a one-size-fits-all approach when it comes to probiotics.